xrdocs/8000/_tutorials/cisco-8000-800g-performance-demo.md

 # Conclusion

 800G is real and Cisco 8000 is ready.
-Beware of confusion with 800GbE: remember it's a whole ecosystem which is needed to have mass adoption.
-Until the next few years, 800G deployments will be mostly based on 2 x 400GbE.
+Beware of confusion with 800GbE: remember a whole ecosystem is needed to have mass adoption.
+For the next few years, 800G deployments will be mostly based on 2 x 400GbE.
 History repeats, like 400GbE & 100GbE few years back.

 # Acknowledgement